ElectionDataAnalysis/electiondata/docs/Sample_Session.md

 Take a look at the file(s) indicated, which should give you a good idea of what needs to be fixed.
 (If it doesn't please report the unhelpful message(s) and your question as an [issue on GitHub](https://github.com/ElectionDataAnalysis/electiondata/issues)).
 Repeat this step -- loading and looking at errors -- as often as necessary!
 (In rare cases, you may want to start over with a new database, either by erasing the existing `electiondata_Georgia_test` from your postgres instance, or changing the value of `dbname` in the `run_time.ini` file.)

 ### Sample errors and warnings while building jurisdiction files (optional)
+#### Contests
-* If no contests were recognized, or no candidates were recognized, the system reports an error:
+If no contests were recognized, or no candidates were recognized, the system reports an error:
 ```
 Jurisdiction errors (Georgia):
 Could not add totals for 2020 General because no data was found